qooxdoo/qooxdoo/docs/core/understanding_properties.md

 must be configured to true.

 Normally properties could not be overridden.
-This is the reason for the `refine` flag .
+This is the reason for the `refine` flag.
 The flag informs the implementation that the developer is aware of the feature and the modification which should be applied.

 ```javascript